 Because our homestay was opposite Jasper House (it's also a brilliant place to stay if you're looking for Dikwella luxury accommodation.
 Check for rates here.) we went there on the two mornings we spent in Hirikitiya.
 It cost 1200R (about AU$10) but we absolutely loved it.
 The class was led by another Westerner and from what I could see, the other classes were too around the island.

 I felt so inspired seeing all the fit surfers that I also went running early in the mornings before yoga and it felt awesome.
 There's loads of little lanes to run around and it was fascinating that running just 15 minutes down the road from our guest house was a surprise for all of the locals.
 Everyone came out to say hi to me and it was lovely.

-After four days in Hiriketiya, I had a really emotional goodbye with a place I had truly loved so much I hadn't felt like this since we left Fulidhoo in Maldives.
+After four days in Hiriketiya Beach, I had a really emotional goodbye with a place I had truly loved so much I hadn't felt like this since we left Fulidhoo in Maldives.
 There's not many places in the world that make me cry when I have to leave them and Hiriketiya Beach was one of them.

 Now knowing what the other beaches are like up the coast like Mirissa, I would have happily stayed in Hiriketiya Beach until we had to catch our flight out of Sri Lanka.